 If You Have Not Yet Applied for Citizenship

-If the law enters into force as approved:
+While the law is currently suspended pending Constitutional Court review, if it eventually enters into force as approved:

 - You will need to complete 10 years of legal residence (counting from the first residence card issuance date).